I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Jurors distancing themselves from racist comments.

-Sidney Lumet made 387 setups in 12 Angry Men, and over half of those were to be used in the last half hour of the movie.
-This movie lasts for only an hour and a half and seems almost shot in real-time.
-But the cutting tempo was slowly accelerating throughout the first hour, and, in the words of Lumet, breaking into a gallop in the last thirty minutes.
+Sidney Lumet made 387 setups in 12 Angry Men, and over half of them were to be used in the last half hour of the movie.
+This movie lasts only an hour and a half and seems almost as if it were shot in real time.
+But the cutting tempo was slowly accelerating throughout the first hour, and, in Lumet’s words, breaking into a gallop in the last thirty minutes.

-Henry Fonda never went to see the screenings and rushes (unedited footage) of his movies, but he was a producer for 12 Angry Men, so he had to come.
-After showing the first-day rushes, Lumet states that he leaned forward, squeezed his shoulder, whispered “It’s brilliant” and walked away never to return.
+Henry Fonda never saw the screenings or rushes (unedited footage) of his movies, but he was a producer for 12 Angry Men, so he had to come.
+After showing the first-day rushes, Lumet states that Fonda leaned forward, squeezed his shoulder, whispered “It’s brilliant” and walked away, never to return.
 Henry Fonda’s character gets that sense of liberation in the end as well, walking out from the courthouse, making a brilliant decision, never to return again.
-Whether the verdict was truly right — no one knows, but the only decision that had to be made was to take into account if something opposite was possible.
+Whether the verdict was truly right – no one knows – but the only decision that had to be made was to take into account whether something opposite was possible.

-The jury here seems like an ideal jury, and Michigan Law Review paper states that all of the jurors are active participants, almost all of them contribute new information that makes a difference.
-Everyone has a chance to speak, everyone has a difference to make.
+The jury here seems like an ideal jury, and a Michigan Law Review paper states that all of the jurors are active participants – almost all of them contribute new information that makes a difference.
+Everyone has a chance to speak, and everyone has a difference to make.
 It was a hot day, the air conditioning didn’t work, and the jurors believed the decision would be a matter of minutes.
 But every human life should have a chance to speak, at least by proxy through a jury discussion.
-The burden of the proof lies on the prosecution side: its evidence is insufficient to prove guilt beyond a reasonable doubt.
-And a tiny speck of a mere possibility is enough for not sending a person to an electric chair.
+The burden of proof rests with the prosecution: its evidence is insufficient to prove guilt beyond a reasonable doubt.
+And a tiny speck of a mere possibility is enoughnot to send a person to the electric chair.
 Because every human life deserves at least a discussion.

 Juror #6: You think he’s not guilty, huh?